Ask any parent with a California child support order this question: Are you happy with your current child support order?

 You may hear many different answers, but “yes” will not be among them.
 Whether you ask a parent receiving child support payments or making support payments pursuant to a California order, they are not happy with their child support order.

-What is the Problem with Child Support in California?
+What is the Problem with Child Support in CA?

 Parents receiving child support invariably feel they are entitled to a higher support amount, and parents paying support invariably believe they are paying too much.
 Why is that?

 Plenty of family law litigants are content with their child custody orders, marital settlement agreements, property division orders, and even spousal support orders.
 Child support is intended to benefit your child, so why is it that parents universally feel slighted by the amount of child support they pay or receive?

 Put simply, what is the problem with child support in California?

 In order to understand what is going wrong with child support, a general understanding of how child support is calculated is necessary.
 Family Code 3900 provides that every child has the right to be financially supported by both parents, and parents share an equal responsibility to support their children.

 California child support is dictated by the principles enumerated in Family Code 4053, including among others, the following:

 (a) A parent’s first and principal obligation is to support his or her minor children according to the parent’s circumstances and station in life.